OthankQ/100-days-of-code/r1-log.md

 ### R1D28
 Read about relational database and went over SQL challenges on codecademy to get a sense of what the language looks like.

+### R1D29
+Following a tutorial on how to setup a Facebook messenger bot using Node.js and Dialogflow.
+Currently having trouble with ngrok proxy server.
+I keep getting 502 bad gateway error.